×

 How Exactly Does The Procedure Happen?

 During this procedure, a specially designed guidewire with a filter is placed beyond the site of the narrowing or blockage in the carotid artery.
 Once the filter is in place, a small balloon catheter is guided to the area of the blockage.
-When the balloon is inflated, the fatty plaque or blockage is compressed against the artery walls and the diameter of the blood vessel is widened to increase blood flow.
-Then the balloon is removed and a tiny tube called a stent is placed inside the artery to widen the opening to support the artery wall.
+When the balloon is inflated, the fatty plaque or blockage is compressed against the artery walls, and the diameter of the blood vessel is widened to increase blood flow.
+Then, the balloon is removed, and a tiny tube called a stent is placed inside the artery to widen the opening to support the artery wall.

-After the stent is placed, an angiogram is performed to confirm that the stent has completely expanded and if the narrowing or blockage has been corrected.
+After the stent is placed, an angiogram is performed to confirm that the stent has completely expanded and that the narrowing or blockage has been corrected.
 Often, a second balloon catheter is inflated to ensure the stent is maximally opened.
 The stent stays in place permanently and acts as a scaffold to support the artery and keep it open.
 After several weeks, the artery heals around the stent.

 Usually, carotid stents are used along with a device called the embolic protection device (EPD).
 The EPD looks like an umbrella or windsock and contains a basket to catch plaque particles dislodged during the stenting procedure.
-By catching these particles, it prevents them from travelling in the blood to the brain and reduces the risk of a blood clot or stroke.
+By catching these particles, it prevents them from traveling in the blood to the brain and reduces the risk of a blood clot or stroke.

 What Should I Expect After Completion Of The Procedure?